paytonshafer/CS456-Cryptography/README.md

 exrypted chat protocal that allows two parties to conduct secure communication, this was also done in python.

 ## SHA-3
 Examining SHA-3 was for the final project for this class.
-We were assigned to do a research project on an area in cyrptography and I chose to do SHA-3.
+We were assigned to do a research project on an area in cryptography and I chose to do SHA-3.
 We were assigned a 5-10 page paper on it and a 5-10 minute presentaion.
 First look at sha3.py, this is my implementation of SHA-3 in python.
 To run the program cd into the SHA-3 directory and run:
 ```sh
 python3 sha3.py
 ```